Normal lab range vs optimal: What science shows for men

 Why low-normal testosterone can still feel low

 Yet many laboratories list 250 ng/dL as the lower limit of “normal” total testosterone for men.
 That means a man at 280 or 300 ng/dL can be told he is normal even if he has fatigue, low morning erections, and loss of strength.
-Large population studies show that men with testosterone in the low‑normal band often have higher rates of metabolic syndrome, type 2 diabetes, and cardiovascular events compared with men in the mid‑normal range.[3]
+A 2010 The New England Journal of Medicine study (Wu et al.) described late-onset hypogonadism as a combination of specific symptoms and low testosterone, and it highlighted how symptom patterns and hormone levels do not always line up neatly with a single lab cutoff.[3]

 The thyroid gland controls your body’s metabolic “idle speed” through hormones like thyroxine (T4) and triiodothyronine (T3).
-Thyroid‑stimulating hormone (TSH) from the brain tells the thyroid how hard to work.
-Many labs label TSH from about 0.4 to 4.5 mIU/L as normal, but several endocrine groups note that men with TSH toward the high‑normal end plus symptoms such as fatigue and weight gain may have early thyroid under‑activity.[6]
+Thyroid-stimulating hormone (TSH) from the brain tells the thyroid how hard to work.
+Many labs label TSH from about 0.4 to 4.5 mIU/L as normal, but some men with TSH toward the high-normal end plus symptoms such as fatigue and weight gain may warrant a closer look at thyroid function and other contributors (sleep, calories, medications, and illness).[6]

 Cortisol is the main stress hormone that helps you wake up, respond to threats, and regulate blood sugar.
 Chronic stress, sleep loss, and obesity can flatten the normal cortisol curve and suppress testosterone production.[7]
 So a man can have thyroid and cortisol values in the “normal” band yet still live in a low-energy, high-stress state that drags testosterone, sleep, and mood down with it.